Andpatten/contact-map/docs/user-stories.md

 ## User Stories

-### Traveling Worker
+### Frequent Traveler

-* As someone who travels a lot for work, I need a tool that will sort my contact list by location so I can quickly reconnect with all the important members of a job in any given area.
+* As a traveling salesperson, I need a tool that will sort my contact list by location so I can quickly reconnect with all the important members of a job in any given area.

-* As someone who travels a lot for work, I want the locations of all my contacts alphebetized so it is easy to find important members of current and past jobs quickly.
+* As a traveling developer, I want to be able to sort my contact list by proximity so I can see all my nearby jobs after arriving at my new location.

-* As someone who travels a lot for work, I want to control how my contact list is sorted so I can organize my contacts based on my current needs.
+* As a traveling comedian, I want to control how my contact list is sorted so I can organize my contacts based on my current needs.

+* As a traveling contractor, I want to control how my contact list is filtered so I can organize my contacts based on my current needs.